bootchk/gimpBuildContainers/readme.md

 Each subdirectory builds and runs the Gimp app using different tools.
 The name of a subdirectory may denote the OS, build system, and compiler.
 Unless otherwise stated the OS is the latest Ubuntu.
+Unless otherwise stated building 2.99 latest GIMP.

+Example choices that work are:

+    - mesonClang : build using meson and clang

+    - automakeGcc : build using automake and gcc

+    - simpleMeson : build using meson and Gcc, without ANY env variables set

+    - 2.10automakeGcc: build latest 2.10 using automake and Gcc (but doesn't build Python2 for GIMP)

-Example choices are:
+Example choices that don't work (in progress) are:

     - alpineMesonGcc : build under the alpine distribution using the meson build system and the gcc compiler

-    - mesonClang : build under Ubuntu distribution using meson and clang

-    - automakeGcc : build under Ubuntu distribution using automake and gcc

-    - valgrindPlugin: sets up the environment for Gimp to valgrind a plugin
+    - valgrindPlugin: sets up the environment to valgrind a GIMP plugin

     - crossroadWindows: cross compiles on Linux for Windows (you can't run in it, it doesn't put Wine in the container.)